pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 - [Locality Sensitive Hashing (LSH)](https://www.youtube.com/watch?v=Arni-zkqMBA): LSH hashes data so that similar items are likely to fall into the same bucket, optimizing approximate nearest neighbor searches in high-dimensional spaces by reducing the number of comparisons.
 - [Hierarchical Small World](https://www.youtube.com/watch?v=77QH0Y2PYKg): HSW is a graph structure designed for efficient navigation, allowing quick jumps across the graph while maintaining short paths between nodes, forming the basis for HNSW's optimization.
 - [Hierarchical Navigable Small Worlds (HNSW)](https://www.youtube.com/watch?v=77QH0Y2PYKg): HNSW builds a hierarchical graph for fast approximate nearest neighbor search.
 It uses multiple layers where higher layers represent fewer, more connected nodes, improving search efficiency in large datasets​.
 - **Distance to samples**: While testing different indexing strategies, [I](https://github.com/pubkey) found out that using the distance to a sample set of items is a good way to index embeddings.
 You pick like 5 random items of your data and get the embeddings for them out of the model.
 These are your 5 index vectors.
 For each embedding stored in the vector database, we calculate the distance to our 5 index vectors and store that `number` as an index value.
 This seems to work good because similar things have similar distances to other things.
-For example the words "shoe" and "socks" have a similar distance to "boat" and therefore should have roughtly the same index value.
+For example the words "shoe" and "socks" have a similar distance to "boat" and therefore should have roughly the same index value.

 When building **local-first** applications, performance is often a challenge, especially in JavaScript.
 With **IndexedDB**, certain operations, like many sequential `get by id` calls, [are slow](../slow-indexeddb.md), while bulk operations, such as `get by index range`, are fast.
 Therefore, it's essential to use an indexing method that allows embeddings to be stored in a sortable way, like **Locality Sensitive Hashing** or **Distance to Samples**.
 In this article, we'll use **Distance to Samples**, because for [me](https://github.com/pubkey) it provides the best default behavior for the sample dataset.